aasensio/hazel2/docs/started/inversion.rst

 Carrying out inversions of maps in serial mode is probably not the way to go.
 The desired strategy is to use computers with several nodes, which can work in parallel.
 The specific paralellization in |hazel2| is such that practically a linear scaling with the number of nodes is sure.
-It uses a master-slave architecture, in which a master node reads the input and broadcasts it to the nodes, which are then in charge of carrying out the synthesis/inversions.
-When finished, the results are sent back to the master, who saves the results and sends a new observation to the available slave.
+It uses a master-agent architecture, in which a master node reads the input and broadcasts it to the nodes, which are then in charge of carrying out the synthesis/inversions.
+When finished, the results are sent back to the master, who saves the results and sends a new observation to the available agent.

 Without randomization
 """""""""""""""""""""